1984–85 Wolverhampton Wanderers F.C. season: Build up to the season

 Eves later stated his decision to leave was based upon the treatment he received after his injury and being offered a contract with reduced salary by Docherty whilst Clarke lists the nature of his monthly rolling contract and lack of investment in the squad.

-Winger Tony Towner also departed that summer having been signed from Rotherham United only 12 months earlier becoming a first team regular, for £100,000.
-Towner famously had been on then manager Graham Hawkins pre-season shopping list, presented to Dougan, but Hawkins was made furious to find that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
-Towner would move to Charlton Athletic for just £15,000.
+Winger Tony Towner also departed that summer having been signed from Rotherham United only 12 months earlier for £10,000 and had become a first team regular at Molineux.
+Towner famously had been on then manager Graham Hawkins pre-season shopping list that was presented to Dougan, but Hawkins was furious to find that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
+Towner would move on to Charlton Athletic for just £15,000.

 Perhaps most significantly was the loss of Wolves legend Kenny Hibbitt.
 The Midfielder, the club's second highest appearances holder (574) and tenth top scorer (114) also calling time on his Molineux career, opting for a move to Coventry City for an undisclosed fee.
 Asked for his thoughts on leaving the club, club legend Kenny said "Tommy Docherty came in as manager and he knew I didn't want to be around to see the club in such dire straits".

-As the start of the season approached, there was yet more selection issues.
+As the start of the season approached, there was yet more selection issues for Docherty.
 John Burridge, who been first choice goalkeeper for the last two season was out of contract and making demands of the club.
 With the season kicking off with a home game against Sheffield United, Docherty was to make a bold decision.
 Rather than meet Burridge's demands, the club would bring in 17 year-old academy keeper Tim Flowers for his league debut.